conradakunga/Blog/_posts/2025-10-20-using-grep-properly-to-search-in-files.md

     - Tools
 ---

-I have mentioned a number of times that I make heavy use of Docker to spin up instances of infrastructure I use in development, like databases.
+I have mentioned a number of times that I make heavy use of [Docker](https://www.docker.com/) to spin up instances of **infrastructure I use in development**, like databases.

-For example, here is the `docker-compose.yaml` for my SQL Server that persists data to disk:
+For example, here is the `docker-compose.yaml` for my [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server) that persists data to disk:

 ```yaml
 services: